-HIST 282 The Quest for Civil Rights, 1945 to Present
+HIST 282 The Ouest for Civil Rights, 1945 to Present

 A detailed study of the history of the Civil Rights Movement for African-Americans and other ethnic minorities in America with focus on school desegregation, student and community protest, white backlash, court decisions, government action and inaction, divisions between moderates and radicals, and the causes of disintegration of the various movements, with some attention to busing and affirmative action.
 Requirements met: Humanities Breadth/Discover and Systems of Power, Privilege, and Inequality.
+Cross-listed with Social Justice and Community Engagement 202.
 (Every other year)

-HIST 284 The History of Texas
+HIST 284 Texan History